dabeaz/ranet/README.md

 ## How to use

 First, read the Raft paper to understand what's going on.
-The goal of the algorithm is to maintain distributed replicated transaction log.
+The goal of the algorithm is to maintain a distributed replicated transaction log.
 To see this, you'll need to launch 3-5 separate terminal windows.
 In each window, type the following command: